sergiomarquezdev/pingufly-2d/project_docs/timeline.md

-# Yeti Sports 5: Flamingo Drive - Development Timeline
+# Pingu GO! - Development Timeline

-This document outlines the development roadmap for the Yeti Sports 5: Flamingo Drive remake, breaking down the process into phases and specific tasks to facilitate implementation.
+This document outlines the development roadmap for the 'Pingu GO!' videogame, breaking down the process into phases and specific tasks to facilitate implementation.

 ## Phase 1: Project Setup and Foundation (Week 1)